testqaengineer/agile_qa_interview_exercise/README.md

 1) Added and improved code getConsonantCount(String input)
 2) Make this and similar methods so that it return long

-### USED BDD/Cucumber additional layer for both vowels and consonants.
+### NOT USED BDD/Cucumber additional layer for both vowels and consonants.
+used without Gherkin Reference and words because testCases are very simple, and I didn't see the need to add a BDD layer

 ### REPORTED found bugs.
 1) REGEX_BUG because this regex caseSensitive -- we should change regex aeiou to aeiouAEIOU - FIXED and I added